 |HOME | CONTACT | DISCLAIMER|

-NAWDEX is a cross-cutting topic for the scientific community focusing on both weather and climate timescales.
+NAWDEX research is connected to the scientific community focusing on both weather and climate timescales.
 Since the finish of THORPEX programme at the end of 2014, the leadership from the PDP WG has transferred to the new World Weather Research Programme (WWRP) WG on Predictability, Dynamics and Ensemble Forecasting (PDEF).
 NAWDEX also has a strong link to the High Impact Weather project (HIWeather), a new activity of the WWRP.
 It also deals with one of the four key questions posed by the Grand Challenge on clouds, circulation and climate sensitivity of the World Climate Research Programme (WCRP) for the next decade (Bony et al., 2015).

 An NAWDEX overview is given by Schäfler et al. (2018) including the scientific aims, meteorogical situation, description of all airborne and ground-based observations and first scientific higlights

 |© 2015 by Institute for Atmospheric and Climate Science, ETH Zurich|